-City & State has identified several Democratic legislators who already face primary challenges next year.
+City & State has a growing list of Democratic legislators facing primary challenges next year.
 That number is all but certain to grow in the coming weeks as the political left gets ready to expand on its electoral success in recent years at the expense of the political establishment.
 Insurgent candidates’ ultimate success, however, will depend on the ongoing redistricting process for legislative districts, which is set to conclude early next year.

 State Sen. Brian Kavanagh